sguzik/Year-in-Review/README.md

 The project also uses Isotope, a JavaScript library, to handle layout.

+This repository includes a file called [`data2017.json`](https://github.com/sguzik/Year-in-Review/blob/master/data/data2017.json).
+That is a sample output of the `json_creator.py` script -- a JSON file used to power a visualization.

 ## Getting started
 This documentation assumes that you've downloaded all the project files to your local machine.
 To do that [click here](https://github.com/sguzik/Year-in-Review/archive/master.zip).